 - 10 meat balls or you can use 2 chicken thighs cut into medium size pieces

 - Salt and Pepper to taste

 - 1 large white snow fungus soaked in water until plump and cut into smaller pieces

 - 1-2 Jujube

 - 1/4 cup barley

-Preheat a large pot on high heat.
-Add in the cooking oil.
-Add in garlic and ginger and saute until they are fragrant.
+Preheat a large pot over high heat.
+Add the cooking oil.
+Add garlic and ginger and saute until they are fragrant.
 Add in the mushrooms and chicken pieces (if used) and continue to saute until fragrant and turn opaque in color

-Add in the chicken stock and the rest of the Chinese herbs (if using) and bring to boil.
+Add the chicken stock and the rest of the Chinese herbs (if using) and bring to boil.
 Lower the heat to let it gently simmer for about 30 minutes.
-Add in the fish maw and meat balls (if using) and lower to heat to let it cook for another 10 minutes.
-Season to taste.
+Add the fish maw and meatballs (if using) and lower to heat to let it cook for another 10 minutes.
 Be careful not to overcook the fish maw or they will be all mushy.
 Season with salt to your taste